SQUAREWHEELS.org.uk

 It is not, however, my intention to act as a publishing-house for others’ work, and submissions to this effect — whilst often of interest to the editor personally — are unlikely to be used.

-It is my firm intention that this site should be [accessible to users with any browser], be it one of the mainstream Windows-PC-based ones, a Unix-based browser, handheld-PC browser, mobile phone, speech-synthesizer, et cetera.
+It is my firm intention that this site should be accessible to users with any browser, be it one of the mainstream Windows-PC-based ones, a Unix-based browser, mobile-device browser, speech-synthesizer, et cetera.

 I have generally tested all pages using the following browsers: